2022 Independence Bowl: Louisiana

 The Ragin' Cajuns, from the Sun Belt Conference, ended the regular season with a record of 6–6 (4–4 in conference play).
 Their coach was Michael Desormeaux, in his first year.
-This was the tenth bowl game appearance for Louisiana; they had a 7–2 record in prior games but an official record of 5–2 after two of their victories were vacated.
+This was the tenth bowl game appearance for Louisiana; they had a 7–2 record in prior games but an official record of 5–2 after two of their victories were vacated due to penalties handed down by the NCAA because of infractions committed by former coach David Saunders.
 Their last bowl game was the 2021 New Orleans Bowl, which they won; this was their first Independence Bowl appearance.

 Louisiana's defense entered the game having been a bright spot for the team during the season, as they ranked in the top 25 nationally in turnover margin.
 On offense, Louisiana was without quarterback Ben Wooldridge due to an injury, while wide receiver Michael Jefferson and defensive end Andrew Jones opted out due to draft preparation.

 Houston

 The Cougars, a member of the American Athletic Conference, finished the regular season with a record of 7–5 (5–3 in conference play).
 The Cougars were led by fourth-year head coach Dana Holgorsen.
 The Cougars made their 30th all-time bowl game appearance, and they entered with a 12–16–1 record in prior bowl games having last played in the 2021 Birmingham Bowl.
 This was the Cougars' first Independence Bowl appearance.
 This was Houston's final game as a member of the American Athletic Conference, as the Cougars are set to join the Big 12 Conference in 2023.

 The Houston offense was led by quarterback Clayton Tune, who entered the game with the AAC record for career touchdown passes with 101 and needed two touchdown passes in the game to pass Tanner Mordecai for the AAC single-season record.
-Tune had wide receiver Nathaniel Dell for the game, despite Dell's declaration for the NFL Draft.
+Tune had wide receiver Nathaniel Dell for the game, despite Dell's declaration for the NFL draft.
 The Houston defense, in contrast, did not enter the game as strongly, as they ranked No. 110 nationally in scoring defense and were generally regarded as the team's weakest aspect.

 Holgorsen wore a black hoodie with "STATE" on the front as an homage to his late mentor and coach Mike Leach, who died on December 12, 2022.
 Holgorsen played for Leach at Iowa Wesleyan University and was a part of Leach's coaching staff at Texas Tech; at the time of his death, Leach was the head coach at Mississippi State.